 - SLO Framework

-Unlike a formal permit with its documented compliance points and periodic review and renewal process, the unwritten nature of a social license means that it is constantly evolving and requires ongoing, (often on-demand) renewal and maintenance, which in turn requires ongoing attention to your relationship with your local communities.
+Unlike a formal permit with its documented compliance points and periodic review and renewal process, the unwritten nature of a social license means that it is constantly evolving and requires ongoing and often on-demand renewal and maintenance, which in turn requires ongoing attention to your relationship with local communities.

 - Guide to Community Complaints

 - Guide to Community Engagement

-Engaging constructively with local communities is critical to every part of your business which means that it needs to be done well by everyone who works for you or with you.
-Good community engagement is as important to your bottom line as good design, attitude to health and safety and how you manage costs.
-How you engage sets the tone for your relationship with local communities and works best when it is a shared responsibility and an explicit part of every person’s job.
-The way your employees and contractors engage with local communities is important because it is the only opportunity your company has to listen, to learn and to share ideas, concerns and solutions with local people.
-Most importantly if engagement is done well you will be able to stay on top of issues and respond more effectively to changing circumstances.
-This is turn will help you use available resources – people, time and money - more efficiently and effectively by doing what needs to be done when it needs to be done in the best way possible.
+Engaging constructively is critical to every part of your business which means that it needs to be done well by everyone who works for you or with you.
+It sets the tone for relationships with local communities.
+It is the only opportunity you and your employees have to listen, to learn and to share ideas, concerns and solutions with local people.
+Done well you will be able to stay on top of issues and respond more effectively to changing circumstances.

 - Guide to Company Conduct